davidcc73/P4-SFC-SDN/README.md

 Examples on how to run the script can be seen at file: `Commands\SFC.txt`.

+`WARNIG`: Its recommended to open the file `INT\results\final_results.xlsx` using LibreOffice to avoid data corruption.

 ### ONOS UI
 ONOS web UI has a graphical representation of the running topology from the controller point of view. <br/>